• PROGRAM

 Genomics and biotechnology

-Our program works to maintain crop biodiversity by increasing the production of new varieties in fruit and vegetable breeding programs, which is a challenge in the vegetable production chain.
-We mainly work with melon, apple, peach and strawberries.
+Our program works to maintain crop biodiversity by increasing the production of new varieties in fruit and vegetable genetic improvement programs, which is a challenge in the vegetable production chain.
+We mainly work with melons, apples, peaches and strawberries.

-Part of the research we carry out consists of selecting new varieties with better organoleptic quality and to extend the shelf life of fruits, avoiding wastage.
+Part of the research we do is to select new varieties with better organoleptic quality and to extend the shelf life of the fruits, avoiding waste.

-On the other hand, climate change and globalization have led to the appearance of new risks to crop health in the form of emerging pests and diseases.
-We are therefore investigating ways to find genes that could help plants resist infection by microorganisms such as fungi or viruses.
-To this end, our research spans several disciplines, including genetics, genomics, bioinformatics and biotechnology.
+Furthermore, climate change and globalization have led to the emergence of new risks to crop health, in the form of emerging pests and diseases.
+For this reason, we investigate how to find genes that could help plants resist infections by microorganisms such as fungi or viruses.
+To achieve this, our research encompasses several disciplines, such as genetics, genomics, bioinformatics and biotechnology.
 We also use large-scale phenotyping, metabolomics and digitization to apply artificial intelligence and assisted breeding for genomics.
-In this way, we work from phenotype to gene to validate plant functions.
+We work from the phenotype to the gene to validate plant functions.

 • Study and improvement of varieties

-We generate bioinformatic tools to apply to genetic improvement, variety characterization and visual representation of pedigrees and to identify and control varieties.
+We generate bioinformatics tools to apply to genetic improvement, variety characterization and the visual representation of pedigrees, and to identify and control varieties.
 We develop molecular markers and other genomic tools to increase efficiency and reduce the development time of improved varieties in fruit tree species such as peach, apple, pear and strawberry.

 • Metabolism